Our Beginnings

 We are run by a voluntary management committee that is elected each October at the AGM.

-The committee is responsible for setting policies, raising funds, employing staff and ensuring that the pre-school operates in accordance with all the appropriate regulations.
+The committee is responsible for raising funds, employing staff and ensuring that the pre-school operates in accordance with all the appropriate regulations.

 We always welcome new faces so if you would like to become involved with the running of Eckington Under Fives then please contact us to find out more.